• Skip to primary navigation

 • Release the egg from the pan with a thin spatula.

-• On the same wok over medium-high heat, fry the meat for about 3 minutes until slightly crisp.
+• On the same wok over medium-high heat, fry the meat for about 3 minutes until slightly crisp and golden brown.
 Lower to medium heat and add the sauce.

 • Add rice and spread it out to break up any clumps.